Car Auction Photos: How to Stand Out on Manheim, ADESA, and ACV Auctions

 At wholesale, every $100 matters.
 If better photos net you an average of $200-300 more per unit - a conservative estimate based on reduced buyer uncertainty - and you're running 30 cars a month, that's $6,000-$9,000 in additional monthly revenue from a process change that costs under $200/month.

-At $199/month for unlimited photos on CarpixAI, the ROI math is straightforward.
+At $149/month for 500 photos on CarpixAI, the ROI math is straightforward.

 What to Show in Auction Photos